BSalita/SH_Bidding/FAQ.md

 The project advances SOTA by introducing novel deterministic methodologies and improved neural network models tailored to bridge bidding.
 It emphasizes transparency, interpretability, and strategic depth compared to existing AI systems.

 ### What are the novel contributions?
+- Reducing the seemingly intractable problem of exceeding human expert level bidding into a manageable form.
-- Development of a deterministic bidding system.
+- Development of a complete deterministic bidding system.
-- Integration of rule-based logic with AI models for enhanced decision-making.
+- Integration of rule-based logic for enhanced decision-making.
 - Creation of a comprehensive dataset specific to bridge bidding strategies.
+- Creation of tools to vet bidding strategies for effectiveness, coverage, and disambiguation.
 - Introduction of explainable AI techniques for better interpretability of decisions.

 ### What is the prior art?